joergbattermann/Nancy.Serialization.Jil/README.md

 ## Limitations

 As this library is based on [Jil](https://github.com/kevin-montrose/Jil), all its Features but also Limitations also apply here: .Net >= 4.5 is required, but even more so please take a close look at its [List of supported types](https://github.com/kevin-montrose/Jil/blob/master/README.md#supported-types) and how to [configure and tailor Jil](https://github.com/kevin-montrose/Jil/blob/master/README.md#configuration) to your specific environment and use case.
+However, one thing I've noticed is that Jil seems to require a public, empty .ctor for the types to be deserialized.
+Keep that in mind when designing your DTOs.

+### Changes between Nancy.Serialization.Jil and *.JsonNet
+As I haven't used [Nancy.Serialization.JsonNet](https://github.com/NancyFx/Nancy.Serialization.JsonNet) myself, I cannot say much about Nancy.Serialization.Jil's being a simple drop-in replacement, but Jil's Default set of options (see above) does come with a differen Json notation compared to Json.Net when it comes to Property-Names.
+When porting the tests over, I noticed the original json test fixtures ones had property names like .someProperty (even though the classes propery names were in fact .SomeProperty).
+Jil on the other hand keeps these properties at their original case, meaning a property named .SomeProperty remains SomeProperty inside the serialized Json.

 ## Thanks

-This is basically a 1:1: port of [Nancy.Serialization.JsonNet](https://github.com/NancyFx/Nancy.Serialization.JsonNet) but replacing the [Json.NET](http://json.codeplex.com/) parts with Jil.
+This is basically a port of [Nancy.Serialization.JsonNet](https://github.com/NancyFx/Nancy.Serialization.JsonNet) but replacing the [Json.NET](http://json.codeplex.com/) specific parts with Jil's ones and adjusting the test correspondingly.
 So thanks to Andreas Håkansson, Steven Robbins and the other original contributors.

 Moreover thanks alot to [Kevin](https://github.com/kevin-montrose) for his awesome work on [Jil](https://github.com/kevin-montrose/Jil).